Philly Restaurants for a Romantic Date Night

 A birthday dinner of our Vedge favorites

 The award-winning vegan restaurant set in a Victorian townhouse in Midtown Village has had its praises sung far and wide for over a decade.
 From stuffed avocados to rutabaga fondue, the dishes here are always a little bit surprising and a lot delicious.
-We love anything they make with carrots, mushrooms (especially carpaccio), the fingerling potatoes with aji Amarillo, and all the cheesecakes.
+We love anything they make with carrots or mushrooms (especially carpaccio), the fingerling potatoes with aji Amarillo, and all the cheesecakes.
 The cocktail and wine menus are also always full of something new to discover.

 Osteria